taoliu12/artgallery-react-rails/README.md

 Bug reports and pull requests are welcome on GitHub.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License
+Under this license, you are required to give appropriate credit to the original authors of the code when you distribute it.
+This means you must provide proper attribution to the project and its contributors.

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.